Feeling like a failure?

 How badly did this cripple you?
 Were you unable to move for weeks, months, or even years?
 What helped you to get through and onto new things with your life?

 Failure is a hurdle that often gets in the way whenever we invest a significant amount of time, energy, and resources to achieve a specific goal.

 Perhaps you applied for your dream job but they hired someone else instead.
-Maybe you finally worked up the courage to ask out your crush but they rejected because you’re too “nice”.
+Maybe you finally worked up the courage to ask out your crush but they rejected you because you’re too “nice.”
 Or, quite possibly, you tried starting a freelance business but you never made a single dollar.

 There are endless scenarios that we define as a failure and there are three fundamental rules that control them.

 Just because you failed once doesn’t mean you’re going to fail at everything.Marilyn Monroe

 Failure is an inevitable and necessary part of every learning experience.

 Anytime we do something new, it puts our body, mind, and behavior into a state of testing, feeling, and experimenting.

 Not everyone who picks up a bike is going to ride it on their first try successfully.
 It takes time to find our balance, to gain momentum, and to confidently ride without training wheels or dad hold tightly to the back seat.

 We’re going to fall, scrape our knees, and that hurts — a lot.